WuphonsReach/blog/_posts/2019/2019-02-01-mbw-FreyaTwo.markdown

 Almost a month of peace.
 I've been doing mass recruitments at my three towns and a castle.
 I could marry Despin, if I were inclined to.

+It might be possible to peel Gasta away from the Vaegirs.
+I have a good relationship with him, and he doesn't like his current king.
+That would bring me two castles.

+Katrin failed to convince Gasta to change lords.